 In the guest bath, sliding shower doors sit atop a new square-cut, deep acrylic tub.
 The shower wall is made of rectangular tiles patterned so as to suggest a shower spray.
-In both baths, the tub-shower wall is completed with narrow column glass shelves attracttively mounted floorto-ceiling.
+In both baths, the tub-shower wall is completed with a narrow column of glass shelves attracttively mounted floorto-ceiling.